sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

     <!-- border -->![MDK](img-2.3.png)

-4. Select the first control, remove the default value for the Image property and update its title to **Open SAP Mobile Cards**.
+4. Select the first control, remove the default value for the Image property and update its title to **Open SAP Mobile Start**.

     <!-- border -->![MDK](img-2.4.png)